 Unique Properties of Chenille Fabric

-Chenille fabric is a popular upholstery choice due to the range of textures and patterns that it can be woven in.
+Chenille fabric is a popular upholstery choice due to the range of textures and patterns it can be woven in.
 It offers great variety and design options to create a special look and achieve a luxurious finish.
-While microfiber is available in a smooth or brushed finish, there are some limitations to how many different textures it is available in.
+While microfiber is available in a smooth or brushed finish, there are some limitations to the number of different textures it is available in.

 With the range of surface qualities that chenille fabric offers, it is possible to create stunning nubby surface textures, fuzzy looks, and longer piled textures.
 This is great for a designer sofa that is both luxurious and low on maintenance.